Chip Saltsman: Fleischmann Congressional campaign

+Tim James Gubernatorial Campaign

+In 2008, Tim James hired Saltsman to serve as a senior advisor on his 2010 Alabama gubernatorial campaign.
+James ultimately came in third place in the primary and failed to make the runoff.

 Randy Boyd Gubernatorial Campaign

-Randy Boyd, who was previously the Commissioner of the Tennessee Department of Economic and Community Development, announced in March 2017 that he would be running for Governor in the 2018 election.
+Randy Boyd, who was previously the commissioner of the Tennessee Department of Economic and Community Development, announced in March 2017 that he would be running for governor in the 2018 election.
 Boyd tapped Saltsman to serve as the Campaign CEO.

 Former Congresswoman Diane Black and Boyd as recently as June 2018 were considered to be the frontrunners to win the Republican primary.
-Bill Lee ended up winning the primary with 37% of the vote, followed by Boyd at 24% and Black at 23%, despite Boyd being the biggest spender in the Governor’s race.
+Bill Lee ended up winning the primary with 37% of the vote, followed by Boyd at 24% and Black at 23%, despite Boyd being the biggest spender in the governor's race.
 Black was second in spending.

+Boyd’s campaign led by Saltsman was marred by infighting and hostility.
+One report said, “After opening a Shelby County HQ last Saturday, they capped the day by dressing down Shelby County’s GOP chairman and terrorizing diners at the GOP dinner that night.
+All because they weren’t treated the way they believed they deserved to be treated.”

+Kris Kobach Senate Super PAC

+Saltsman worked on Free Forever PAC in 2020, which supported Kris Kobach during the 2020 Kansas Senate primary.

 Rusty Crowe Congressional campaign

-Dr. Phil Roe decided not to seek reelection in Tennessee’s First Congressional District, setting up an open primary in 2020.
-State Senator Rusty Crowe (R-Johnson City), was considered an early favorite, having been a State Senator nearly 30 years.
+Dr. Phil Roe decided not to seek reelection in Tennessee's First Congressional District, setting up an open primary in 2020.
+State Senator Rusty Crowe (R-Johnson City), was considered an early favorite, having been a state senator nearly 30 years.
 Crowe led by 10% in a January poll conducted by Spry Strategies.
-Crowe hired Saltsman in June 2020 for his congressional campaign.
+Crowe switched up his advising team in June 2020, hiring Saltsman with less than a month left before early voting began.

 Despite starting out with a lead in the polls and being one of the leading spenders in the race, Crowe finished in third place.

-Crowe’s lost represents the second consecutive primary contest where Saltsman’s candidate lost.

 Matt Hullander Hamilton County Mayoral campaign

-Saltsman served as a consultant for Matt Hullander’s 2022 Hamilton County Mayoral campaign.
+Saltsman served as a consultant for Matt Hullander's 2022 Hamilton County Mayoral campaign.
 Despite, being the largest spender in the Republican primary, Hullander came in third place in the Republican primary.

-Baxter Lee Congressional campaign
+Baxter Lee Congressional Campaign

 After redistricting, Tennessee’s 5th Congressional District became a Republican friendly district – and a prime pickup opportunity.
 The new 5th Congressional District attracted many Republican candidates for the primary.
 Saltsman was named campaign manager for Baxter Lee, a Nashville businessman, was kicked off the ballot for not being a bonafide Republican.

-Lee’s failed congressional campaign represents the fourth consecutive major Tennessee Republican primary where Saltsman’s candidate lost.

-Tennessee Fish and Wildlife Commission
+Tennessee House Speaker Cameron Sexton

+Saltsman serves as a senior advisor to Tennessee House Speaker Cameron Sexton.
+Sexton was first elected Speaker in 2019.

 Saltsman was appointed by House Speaker Cameron Sexton to join the Tennessee Fish and Wildlife Commission in July 2022.

+Mike Pence Presidential Campaign

+Saltsman was part of Mike Pence’s 2024 presidential campaign.
+According to ABC News, Saltsman served as the Campaign Chair.

+Pence dropped out of the presidential race in October 2023.